Snaps & Chats

 You won’t appear on Snap Map until you open it for the first time and choose to share your location.
 If you don’t open the app for 24 hours, you won’t be visible on the Map until you open Snapchat again.
 You can always update the people you’re sharing your location with in Snap Map settings, or go into “Ghost Mode” to hide your location from everyone.
 We may also remind you if you leave location sharing enabled for a while.

-Please be mindful of the Snaps that you submit to Our Story and Snap Map.
+Please be mindful of the Snaps that you submit to Snap Map.
 Although the Map only shows the general area where a Snap was taken, things like landmarks and street signs appearing in a Snap can give away your specific location, if you’re worried about that kind of thing.

 Snapchat uses your device’s GPS to offer certain location-based features.
 For example, we use your device’s location to provide Filters based on where you’re at or what’s going on around you, or we can use your location to position the Map to show you what’s nearby.
 We also use your location to figure out what you’d like to see – so people in France see content from French publishers, French adverts and so on.

 We store GPS locations for a while to help improve the Map and other features.
 For example, we may store some of the locations you visit the most, so we can show you more relevant Search content or update your Bitmoji’s activity on the Map.
 We may also store location information of the Snaps you save in Memories or submit to Stories, Spotlight or Snap Map to personalise your experience.

-You can still use Snapchat if you disable location permissions in your device’s settings, but many of these features won’t work right (or at all!) without it.
+You can still use Snapchat and Spectacles if you disable location permissions in your device’s settings, but many of these features won’t work correctly (or at all!) without it.
 Sometimes we can still infer an approximate location like a country or city, based on an IP address – but it’s not perfect.